Jack Whitfield, Jr.

 Bart Gordon, IT Administrator

-Bart Gordon manages the information technology systems for all county departments and has more than two decades of experience in the field.
+Bart Gordon manages the information technology systems for all county departments and has nearly three decades of experience in the field.
 He is a Hopkins County native and a graduate of Leadership Hopkins County.